microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraServicePrincipalPasswordCredential.md

 This example demonstrates how to remove a password credential from a service principal in Microsoft Entra ID.

-- `-ObjectId` parameter specifies the ObjectId of a specified Service Principal Password Credential.
+- `-ServicePrincipalId` parameter specifies the ServicePrincipalId of a specified Service Principal Password Credential.
 - `-KeyId` parameter specifies the unique identifier of a Password Credential.

 ## Parameters